 It makes sense too.
 In the Press Release, the ministry also mentions receiving a lot of complaints about improper usage of mobile apps and for stealing and transmitting user data to servers outside India.
 This becomes a clear violation of data and justifies the move we implemented.

 “The compilation of these data, it’s mining, and profiling by elements hostile to national security and defense of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” said the statement.
 Besides, there have been a series of clashes and showdowns in Ladakh with China in recent weeks.
 In June, 20 soldiers died for the country in a clash at Galwan Valley.
 China also suffered casualties.

 The home ministry’s cybercrime centre had also recommended blocking these “malicious apps”, the government said.

 The statement referred to bipartisan concerns flagged by various public representatives in parliament and outside.
 It said there had been a strong chorus in the public space to take strict action against Apps “that harm India’s sovereignty as well as the privacy of our citizens”.

-The list of banned apps released today also include other games, online payment services, dating sites and even selfie editing apps.
-The Chinese troops did try to attack us at the border of South Bank of Ladakhs Pangong Lake.
+The list of banned apps released today also includes other games, online payment services, dating sites, and even selfie editing apps.
+The Chinese troops did try to attack us at the border of the South Bank of Ladakh’s Pangong Lake.
 They made another attack on 31st August and India was able to foil them during both these attacks.